 TheHôtel des Invalides is home to a number of museums (including the Musée de l'Armée) and monuments, including not one but two churches: theEglise du Dôme and the Eglise Saint-Louis-des-Invalides.

-This chapel was built between 1677 and 1706 for the exclusive use of the royal family, and its interior decorations express the glory of Louis XIV and the monarchy.
+This chapel was built between 1677 and 1706 for the exclusive use of the royal family, and the interior decorations express the glory of Louis XIV and the monarchy.
 Under Napoleon Bonaparte, theEglise du Dôme became a military pantheon.
 The remains of Marshal Turenne and the heart of Vauban were transferred there.

 In 1840, theEglise du Dôme welcomed the remains of Napoleon I, 19 years after his death on St. Helena Island.
 Since then, he has been laid to rest in an impressive tomb of red quartzite, set on a pedestal of green Vosges granite.